ReactWayRoad/React_Store/README.md

 A function that accepts an initial state, an object of reducer functions, and a "slice name",
 and automatically generates action creators and action types that correspond to the reducers and state.

+Internally, it uses createAction and createReducer, so you may also use Immer to write "mutating" immutable updates:

 Each function defined in the reducers argument will have a corresponding action
 creator generated using createAction and included in the result's actions field using the same function name.